SAP-docs/btp-cloud-platform/docs/50-administration-and-ops/org-management-using-the-sap-btp-command-line-interface-btp-cli-aee40e1.md

 Remove one or more org managers from a Cloud Foundry org in a subaccount.

-`usersToRemove` removes the OrgManager role from the the user, but it doesn't remove the user from the org.
+`usersToRemove` removes the OrgManager role from the user, but it doesn't remove the user from the org.

 </td>
 <td valign="top">